 People often pick Sunday night as the worst part of the week.
 Not the daytime, but the late afternoon into evening part.
 It’s the time when we realize the weekend is over.
 Even if it’s been a lousy weekend and we should be glad it’s over, still we dread Monday.

-I’m surprised how many people I know who, all through their adult lives, confess to a vague sense of dread as Sunday comes to a close.
+Some of us confess to a vague sense of dread as Sunday comes to a close.
 Is it the memory of having to give up our free time and go back to school Monday morning?
-Even mature adults who love their work and don’t mind at all showing up on Monday, say they deal with feelings of melancholy on Sunday night.
+Even mature adults who love their work and don’t mind at all showing up on Monday, deal with feelings of melancholy on Sunday night.

 The one thing in life I feel I can control is anticipation.
 People say “Don’t get your hopes up.”
 I like getting them up.
 So I like Thursdays the way I enjoy most of the nights-before: The night before a birthday, for instance, and the ultimate night-before – Christmas Eve.

-So Thursdays are like Christmas Eve, when hopes are high and all things are still possible.
+Thursdays are Christmas Eve every week, when hopes are high and everything’s still possible.